 Tomoe from Kamisama Kiss has some real problems admitting his feelings to Nanami.
 Part of it comes from the fact he's her servant and bodyguard and he was forced into that position against his will.
 Part of it stems from the fact that he disapproves of Interspecies Romance (he's a Kitsune and she's a human).
 And part of it is simply the fact that he is a Jerk with a Heart of Gold.

-In Kotoura-san, there is Haruka and Hiyori to Manabe.
-Interestingly, Manabe and Haruka's romance progresses fine regardless.
+In the animated adaptation of Kotoura-san, there is Haruka and Hiyori to Manabe.
+Interestingly, Manabe and Haruka's romance progresses fine regardless, and Haruka confessed in the end regardless.
+Averted in the manga, where she confessed in the third chapter.

 Charlie Brown's inability to talk to the Little Red-Haired Girl in Peanuts.